-As a result of these efforts, we are confident that the organisation is a going concern.
+As a result of these considerations, we are confident there are no material uncertainties about INASP's ability to continue as a going concern.

 Structure, governance & management

 The organisation is a charitable company limited by guarantee, incorporated on 2 October 2003 and registered as a charity on 18 October 2004.
 The company was established under a Memorandum of Association which established its objects and powers and is governed under its Articles of Association (as amended June 2019).